insovs/EnablePowerShellScript/README.md

 The UAC prompt appears every time an app tries to make changes to your system.
 Disabling it prevents these interruptions so scripts can run without requiring manual approval each time.

+Disabling UAC reduces a layer of Windows security.
+Revert to default settings or re-enable it once you no longer need unrestricted access.

 <img alt="UAC prompt" src="https://github.com/user-attachments/assets/b811ae7f-6a4d-4271-b92b-5d7044061c14" />

 </details>